-As part of obtaining reasonable assurance about whether West Bolivar Consolidated School District's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
+As part of obtaining reasonable assurance about whether North Bolivar Consolidated School District's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards and which are described in the accompanying schedule of findings and questioned costs as item 2023-001.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-West Bolivar Consolidated School District's Response to Finding
+North Bolivar Consolidated School District's Response to Finding

-Government Auditing Standards requires the auditor to perform limited procedures on the West Bolivar Consolidated School District's response to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
-West Bolivar Consolidated School District's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.
+Governmental Auditing Standards requires the auditor to perform limited procedures on the North Bolivar Consolidated School District's response to the finding identified in our audit as described in the accompanying schedule of findings and questioned costs.
+The North Bolivar Consolidated School District's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.